-That Sunday night, I was watching a football game on TV.
-During one of the endless commercial breaks, there was an advertisement that caught my eye.
+Recently, I was watching a football game on TV when, during one of the endless commercial breaks, there was an advertisement that caught my eye.
 At first, it looked like an ad for a blockbuster action movie.
 Four young guys were going from scene to scene, blowing up and shooting everything in sight.
 They were destroying enemy soldiers, alien invaders, etc. At the end of the commercial it showed it was an ad for the Call of Duty video game.
-I chuckled and thought about Pastor Dwight’s poem that morning when I saw the tag line at the end of the commercial.
+I chuckled when I saw the tag line at the end of the commercial.
 It read, “There’s a soldier in all of us.”

-I thought, “There’s probably a “soldier” stretched out right now on his parents couch in the den playing Call of Duty on X Box.
-And there’s probably a Soldier standing guard right now in a dangerous outpost in Afghanistan, who has accepted a real call of duty.”
-Thank you, Soldier.
+I suppose there may be some sort of “soldier” stretched out right now on his parents couch in the den playing Call of Duty on his X Box.
+And then there’s a real Soldier standing guard right now in a dangerous outpost in remote countries like Afghanistan or Niger, who has accepted a real “call of duty.”
+Thank you for your service, Soldier.

 Mac McPhail, raised in Sampson County, lives in Clinton and can be reached at email@example.com